 Freeze: While freezing is not typically recommended for hummus due to potential texture changes, it is possible.
 To freeze hummus, place it in a freezer-safe container, leaving some space at the top as it will expand when frozen.
 It can last for up to four months in the freezer.
 When ready to use, thaw it in the refrigerator overnight.
 Before serving, give it a good stir and consider adding a bit more olive oil or lemon juice to bring back its original consistency and zest.
 Remember, the texture might be slightly grainier after freezing, but it will still be delicious and safe to eat.

 - With freshly warmed pita bread – Do it old school, use your stovetop flame and warm until it just starts getting crispy on the outside and still soft and fluffy on the inside (about five to seven seconds on medium flame on each side).
 Do not do this on an electric stovetop.

-- Skip the mayo on your favorite sandwich and add some Classic Hummus instead (turkey or grilled vegetables are FANTASTIC with hummus!).
+- Skip the mayo on your favorite sandwich and add some homemade Hummus instead (turkey or grilled vegetables are FANTASTIC with hummus!).

 - Line your favorite gyro with hummus before adding the meat and veggies.

 - Falafel wraps with hummus instead of the runnier plain tahini hold up better.

 - Vegetables!
 Carrots, grape tomatoes, celery, broccoli are all great scoopers for hummus.